JuliaManifolds/Manifolds.jl/docs/src/manifolds/vector_bundle.md

 Tangent bundle is a simple example of a vector bundle, where each fiber is the tangent space at the specified point $p$.
 An object representing a tangent bundle can be obtained using the constructor called `TangentBundle`.

-Fibers of a vector bundle are represented by the type `VectorBundleFibers`.
-The important difference between functions operating on `VectorBundle` and `VectorBundleFibers` is that in the first case both a point on the underlying manifold and the vector are represented together (by a single argument) while in the second case only the vector part is present, while the point is supplied in a different argument where needed.

-`VectorBundleFibers` refers to the whole set of fibers of a vector bundle.
-There is also another type, [`VectorSpaceAtPoint`](@ref), that represents a specific fiber at a given point.
+There is also another type, [`VectorSpaceFiber`](@ref), that represents a specific fiber at a given point.
-This distinction is made to reduce the need to repeatedly construct objects of type [`VectorSpaceAtPoint`](@ref) in certain usage scenarios.
+This distinction is made to reduce the need to repeatedly construct objects of type [`VectorSpaceFiber`](@ref) in certain usage scenarios.
 This is also considered a manifold.

 ## FVector